Hashtag Web3 Logo

 Web3 Customer Support Careers

 A guide to building a career in Web3 customer support.
-Learn how the role differs from traditional support and what skills you need to help users navigate the world of crypto.
+Learn how the role differs from traditional support and what skills you need to help users navigate.

 Web3 Customer Support Careers - Hashtag Web3 article cover